 Before the test, practice your script

-We use Steve Krug’s usability testing script when we conduct tests.
+We use Steve Krug’s usability testing script (link is external) when we conduct tests.

 Your test script should emphasize the following:

 - We want to see if our site works well for users.
 It should take about __ minutes